Summer is upon us and you’re super stoked to break out your paddle board and hit the water!

 I mean, that’d be cool and all to see that up close and personal but not so cool if you didn’t have your board attached to you and the current or a wave sweeps it away from you faster than you can swim after it.
 Not cool and potentially life threatening as well if you’re not wearing a PFD like I urged you to above.

-A simple leash like the Seattle Sports SUP Leash can save you all sorts of trouble if you ever find yourself unexpectedly knocked off balance.
-Offering a 6 foot shock cord and a comfortable, padded neoprene ankle strap, this affordable ankle strap is a small price to pay to save you from a runaway board or worse.
+A simple leash like the NRS SUP Leash can save you all sorts of trouble if you ever find yourself unexpectedly knocked off balance.
+Offering an 11 foot shock cord and a comfortable, padded neoprene ankle strap, this affordable ankle strap is a small price to pay to save you from a runaway board or worse.

 Sometimes after you’ve been paddling for awhile, you’d just like to sit back and relax for a bit.
-Maybe have some refreshments, take a nap, or do a little fishing while you’re out.
+Maybe have some refreshments, take a nap or a swim, or do a little fishing while you’re out.
 How do you do that without worrying about the current pushing you 3 miles off from where you started?
 With an anchor of course!